The Myakka River

 Sometimes rewarded by seeing an owl or a deer down the long vistas

 between the trees.
-Unreal, but all the world of the Wee Lassie.
+Unreal, but all the world of the Wee Lassie." - Mac

 A canoe trip on the Myakka river is an excellent way to see

 Florida as it was a hundred years ago.
-It is truly a unique
+It is truly an amazing

 River State Park